 It’s important we support these lines of palm-free cookies.

 We are not medical professionals.
 This is not meant to be medical advice.
 Please consult with your physician.
-Use this information as a starting point.
+Use this information as a starting point as it’s not guaranteed.
 Read all labels at the point of sale.